bijanf/sdisimip/README.md

 2- run the cut_and_prepare.sh script to cut the CHELSA and ISIMIP3b for region of interest.

-3- run the create_obs_coarse.sh to prepare the lowe resolution obs for step by step downscaling and for bias adjusting the ISIMIP3b against the CHELSA at 0.5 degree resolution prior to downscaling.
+3- run the create_obs_coarse.sh to prepare the lower resolution obs for step by step downscaling and for bias adjusting the ISIMIP3b against the CHELSA at 0.5 degree resolution prior to downscaling.

 3- run the run_bias_adjust.sh to send bias adjusting parallel jobs for different variables, scenarios, models and time-slices.
 Remember to change the SBATCH commands according to your own user info.